JustinCredibuilt/hossync_help/docs/public/managing-drivers/overview.md

 - `Mapped`: the driver has both an ELD ID and a payroll ID
 - `Unmapped payroll`: the driver is missing a payroll ID
-- `Missing ELD ID`: the driver record is incomplete at the source side
+- ELD ID gaps are also highlighted directly in the driver list

 Drivers without payroll IDs are a common reason for incomplete sync output.